 I struggled to keep the correct waltz posture and had to keep repeating the Viennese waltz rhythm to myself in my mind: “1-2-3, 4-5-6, waltz-waltz-waltz, waltz-waltz-waltz”.

 After each round, I felt dizzy as well.
 And then my teacher taught me a trick that nobody has ever taught me in the 15 years that I've been dancing: when you're dizzy from turning, all you need to do is turn in the opposite direction.
 And it worked!

 The Viennese waltz is a ballroom couple dance.
-Most people will relate it with long gowns, stately postures and lots of turns.
-It’s the original waltz form, also known as the fast waltz.
-The history of waltz in Vienna is believed to go back to the 18th century, though its exact origin is unclear.
+Most people will relate it to long gowns, stately postures, and lots of turns.
+It's the original waltz form, also known as the last waltz.
+Viennese waltz history is believed to go back to the 18th century, though its exact origin is unclear.

 The Viennese waltz is danced at 60 bar or 90 beats per minute, much faster than the English or “slow waltz”.